rizblie/kubectl-101/README.md

 ```
 and then use a different terminal to run `curl 127.0.0.1:8080`.
 Don't forget to Ctrl-C the forwarding process when done!

+**Exercise:** Can you figure out which of the pods that sit behind the service actually handled your test request?

 Alternatively you can test by running an interactive client pod inside the cluster.
 You can use the `busybox` image to run an interactive pod for this purpose as follows:
 ```